Matkatamiba/Majesty-Chatbot/README.md

 - Run the Discord-bot.bat file.
 This should install the needed modules for python and start the bot in your command window.
 You should see chat messages for servers you added it to in the chat window.

-Open the Discord Bot.py file to view in your IDE and run the file with the play button.
+Open the Twitch Bot.bat file.
+It'll install the needed module(s) and then run the related python file.
 It'll ask you what channel you want to run it on and how often you want heroes to be custom named.
 Commands for Discord are: !create _____(creates a custom named hero), and !save.
 You'll need to type !save in Discord chat when you want to write to file and compile the game files.
 Reboot the game and the names should be there.

 Note: even if it says: 'ERROR: Compile failed.' it probably worked fine.

 other files in the folder: